aplteam/Tatin/README.md

 ## Usage

-Once you've installed the Tatin client you have access to <https://tatin.dev>, the principle Tatin server.
+Once you've installed the Tatin client you have access to <https://tatin.dev>, the principal Tatin server.

 However, you might find it useful to run your own Tatin server.
 For example, all packages used within a company could be served by a Tatin Server within your company LAN.